datamoc/fontsearch/WIDGET_INTEGRATION_GUIDE.md

 ## 📄 License

-FontFinder Widget is licensed under LGPL-3.0, making it suitable for use in both open source and proprietary applications.
+FontSearch Widget is licensed under LGPL-3.0, making it suitable for use in both open source and proprietary applications.

 ---

-The FontFinder widget makes it easy to add professional font selection capabilities to any tkinter application! 🎨✨
+The FontSearch widget makes it easy to add professional font selection capabilities to any tkinter application! 🎨✨